 The elements at the latter end of the trail revolve around the history and sagas of Schnalstal / Val Senales and Pfossental / Val di Fosse valleys, and seating is provided for visitors who wish to peruse these materials.
 Visitors can of course also use the seating here to spend a little while gazing at the Pfossental / Val di Fosse valley’s mountains.

-As one of the lynchpins of the educational mission of the provincial office for nature parks, the Alpine pasture interpretive nature trail helps to raise public awareness of the interconnection between nature and landscape, and concerning human activities in protected areas.
+As one of the lynchpins of the educational mission of the provincial office for nature parks (today office for nature), the Alpine pasture interpretive nature trail helps to raise public awareness of the interconnection between nature and landscape, and concerning human activities in protected areas.